|Martin Van Buren H.S.||1971|

 After retiring, Steve moved from being an entrepreneur to teaching entrepreneurship to both undergraduate and graduate students at U.C.
-Berkeley, Stanford University and the Columbia University/Berkeley Joint Executive MBA program.
+Berkeley, Stanford, Columbia University and UCSD.
 Steve wrote a book (actually his class text) about building early stage companies: Four Steps to the Epiphany.
 He followed it in 2012 with his next book; The Startup Owners Manual.
 The â€œCustomer Developmentâ€ model that he developed in his book is one of the core themes for these classes.

 In 2010, he was awarded the Earl F. Cheit Outstanding Teaching Award at U.C.
 Berkeley Haas School of Business.

 In 2009 Steve was awarded the Stanford University Undergraduate Teaching Award in the department of Management Science and Engineering.

 Steve served on the California Coastal Commission, the public body which regulates land use and public access on the California coast from 2007 to 2013.